katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Intended to diss javascript
 - Intended to make anyone feel bad about their tools and choices
 - It's one possible experience
-- A story around a brand new product - but Elm can also be used to add elements to an exisiting js project

 +++